-Do you have soapstone countertops or want to get them?
+Do you have soapstone kitchen countertops or want to get them?
 When we bought our house I had never heard of soapstone.
 I thought it was some kind of granite until I saw the owner’s remodeling receipt.

-I have a love-hate relationship with my soapstone after three years.
+I have a love-hate relationship with my black soapstone countertops after three years.
 I’ve learned all of the pros and cons of having soapstone.
 I’ve also discovered how to care for my countertops.
 If you’re on the fence about getting soapstone for your kitchen I think this information will help you.
 If you already have them and you want tips for maintaining the beauty of your soapstone, this will help you too.

 What Is Soapstone?